derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 ## Why Gemini?
 ----
 // Link to Forum summarizing our research effort or add in as a separate page in the wiki

+//TODO Review
+1) Gemini divides Peers into two symmetric manners, allowing for control and configuration.
+2) Gemini nodes employ items in the other dimension of groups as pointers allowing Peers to have a reduced fixed scope (smaller routing table).
+3) In Gemini whether a message can successfully reach its hat club in one hop is in some probability.
+Reducing this probability can trade hop count for bandwidth overhead, making Gemini more scalable than others.
+4) Unlike other overlays that are designed for file lookups, Gemini is just a substrate, making it lighter and leaving data operations to its application designers.

 ## Specification
 ----